 |Offense||Year||On Campus||Not on Campus||Public Area|

-In addition to the required Annual Campus Security Report, Angeles College will provide a timely warning to the campus community of any occurrences of crimes considered to represent serious or continuing threat to students and employees whether they are reported to campus officials or the local police agencies.
-Crimes that Angles College view as serious includes but not limited to:
+In addition to the required Annual Campus Crime Statistics Report, Angeles College will provide a timely warning to the campus community of any occurrences of crimes considered to represent serious or continuing threats to students and employees, whether they are reported to campus officials or the local police agencies.
+Crimes that Angles College views as serious include but are not limited to:

 If the school is aware of such a crime, and the management of the school feels that a serious and continuing threat to students and employees exists, the Campus Security Director will post appropriate warning notifications in various locations throughout the campus, including all entrance/exit doors of the campus buildings.
 These warning notifications will remain in place for ten days or longer if school management feels that a continuing threat remains.

 Angeles College campus facilities are private property.
-All visitors must report to the reception desk and be admitted to the campus grounds/buildings.
+All visitors must report to the reception desk at each respective campus location to be admitted to the campus grounds/buildings.
 Any unauthorized visitation or other trespassing on Angeles College’s facilities, including trespassing by students during non-business hours, is strictly prohibited.

 It is the policy of Angeles College to provide a safe and productive environment for all its students.
 The goal of this policy would be severely compromised by drug or alcohol abuse.
 Angeles College requires that every student be free of alcohol, illegal drugs and controlled substances.